The Library and Information Research Group currently offer 3 awards:

 Nominees must be CILIP members and at least one member of the candidate team should be a CILIP member.
 Self-nomination is not permitted.

 The Library and Information Research Group invites nominations for this year's LIRG student award.
 The award is typically given in recognition of an outstanding research-based Postgraduate dissertation or a final year Undergraduate project.
 Each type will be given appropriate consideration.
 Every Department of Library and Information Studies is encouraged to nominate one of their students' projects.
-For submissions to be eligible, the dissertation or project should have been submitted between August 2014 and July 2015.
-The closing date is 18 December 2015.
-Please see our Student Award page for more details.

 2014 winner: Jessica Elmore, University of Sheffield